ibm-cloud-docs/bare-metal/r1soft-cdp-bare-metal-restore-procedures.md

    Configuring the Tivoli Continuous Data Protection for Files agent and networking takes about 10 minutes after the ISO boots.
 You don't need to log in to or adjust the ISO after it boots.
    {: note}

-3. After 10 minutes, confirm that the CDP and networking started successfully by testing the agent with the [R1soft SBM]( http://wiki.r1soft.com/display/ServerBackupManager/Test+Agent+Connection).
+3. After 10 minutes, confirm that the CDP and networking started successfully by testing the agent with the [R1soft&reg; SBM](http://wiki.r1soft.com/display/ServerBackupManager/Test+Agent+Connection).